Aboriginal and Culturally and Linguistically Diverse Policy

-Communicating with Culturally and Linguistically Diverse and Aboriginal audiences
+Communicating with Aboriginal and Culturally and Linguistically Diverse (CALD) audiences

 Excerpt from The NSW Government Advertising Handbook (the Handbook)

 New South Wales is one of the most culturally and linguistically diverse states in the world.

 NSW Government communication materials, including Government advertising campaigns, are to depict the diverse nature of NSW society in a fair, representative and inclusive manner and be consistent with the Multicultural Principles that are the policy of our state.

 Agencies are responsible for ensuring that all people in the NSW community have access to the relevant information about its services, programs and opportunities.
 When planning Government advertising campaigns or other communications, agencies should be sensitive to the cultural and linguistic diversity of people within their target audiences.
 Public information and awareness advertising campaign submissions should include evidence that explicit consideration has been given to people from culturally and linguistically diverse and Aboriginal audiences.

 » allocate at least 7.5% of an advertising campaign media budget to direct communications with multicultural and Aboriginal audiences.
 Spend may be on media or non-media communication activities as deemed most effective for the campaign.